bbatsov/blog/_posts/2011-05-18-jvm-langs-jruby.markdown

 * Create cross-platform GUIs with Java's Swing (or SWT)
 * Build your project on solid libraries written in Java, Scala, Clojure, or other JVM languages.
+* Use the solid platform independent JDBC database drivers.
+Platform dependent drivers used with MRI Ruby are a common source of gripe for developers trying to migrate an application from one platform to another.

 Great prospects indeed!
 Now it's about time to get that magical piece of software called JRuby up and running...